evokateur/kindle-cloud-reader-wrapper/README.md

 This is an **unofficial desktop wrapper** for [Yahoo!
 Mail](https://mail.yahoo.com), built using [Electron](https://www.electronjs.org/).
-It provides a native macOS-style desktop experience for reading your Kindle books in a standalone window.
+It provides a native macOS-style desktop experience for reading your Yahoo! mail in a standalone window.

 ---